 Here’s an overview of the architecture of the app and how its components fit together:

 - web client Frontend application, web and mobile friendly built with Reactjs

 - coscheck-ocr Backend server built with Nodejs that performs the OCR using tesseract on the image passed in as a POST request.

 - coscheck-prediction Backend server built with Python and TensorFlow client that performs the model prediction on the text passed in as a POST request.

 On the left is an example of using text as input, and on the right is an example using a photo on which the text is automatically extracted using the OCR library on the backend.

 Also, for convenience here’s the mobile web app demo:

 Disclaimer: this not a real product and should not be relied upon.

-Fast forward to the day of the hackathon winners announcement, I gave my presentation and my project was announced as a winner, I couldn’t describe my feelings at that moments, I was very excited.
+Fast forward to the day of the hackathon winners announcement, I gave my presentation and my project was announced as a winner, and sure I was very excited!